-Pros and Cons of Using Drupal to Create a Website for your Business
+Drupal Pros and Cons – Create a Website for your Business

 With all of the competition for attention on the world wide web (W3) it’s difficult to get anyone to notice your little, 10-page web site selling your hats imported all the way from Fort Worth, Texas.
-There are over a million hat sellers on line (go ahead, Google “hats for sale” to see what pops up) and if you’re thinking of launching a hat web site, you’ll be amazed at how many people never find you – even though YOUR hand-made hats from Fort Worth are the best made in all of Texas.
+There are over a million hat sellers on line (go ahead, Google “hats for sale” to see what pops up).
+People might not be able to even find your website, if it is not indexed.
+If, for example, you have a hat website.
+Even though YOUR hand-made hats from Fort Worth are the best made in all of Texas.

 Drupal Pros and Cons

+The Drupal pros and cons for web design are vast, but fortunately, the pros outnumber the cons.
 So, how can you capture the attention of site visitors?
 What do they want when they pop up on your web site?
 And how can you keep them on site long enough to buy a hat?
+Web design is an important step, so these Drupal pros and cons are a good starting place along the road of your Internet project.

 Configure your site in Drupal

 It’s not as confusing as you might think.
-And the outcome will be a site that is easily navigated with correct HTML syntax that increases your chances of your site not only loading quickly and being aesthetically pleasing to your visitors, but Google will have no trouble indexing your pages.
+Navigation is easy to setup.
+A site with correct HTML syntax will increase your chances of your site loading quickly and being aesthetically pleasing to your visitors.
+A website with correct HTML can easily be indexed by Google.
 And for the majority of small business owners out there, advertising is not an option.
 So getting listed in Google and receiving organic traffic from Google is crucial to the survival of your business.
+This is one reason why the pros cons of Drupal web design is so important to study before you design a website.
+Drupal, fortunately, has many built-in features which make a Drupal website easily indexed by Google.

 Steps to get started with your website